 permanentidfields is therefore automatic.
 Within an index or even a source, items may be identified using either fields.

 The models can map older usage analytics events, which contain only the

 urihashfield, to newer ones with both the

 Following the transition from the

-permanentidfields, your end users may experience a minor and temporary degradation of Coveo ML Automatic Relevance Tuning (ART) and Event Recommendations (ER) model performance, but only if you push custom usage analytic click events that do not include both the
+permanentidfields, your end users may experience a minor and temporary degradation of Coveo ML Automatic Relevance Tuning (ART) and Event Recommendations (ER) model performance, but only if you push custom usage analytic click events that don’t include both the

 This is because items whose unique identifier suddenly changes will appear as new items to Coveo ML models.
 With time, however, new usage analytics events on these items will accumulate, rebuilding their usage history and allowing Coveo ML models to learn from them again.

-For custom sources populated through the Push API, when the URI is not a unique identifier and you want to allow Coveo ML models to learn usage of pushed items, you can:
+For custom sources populated through the Push API, when the URI isn’t a unique identifier and you want to allow Coveo ML models to learn usage of pushed items, you can:

 Push metadata that uniquely and permanently identifies each pushed item.

-The content of the metadata can be anything such as a URI or a GUID, as long as it is unique and never changes.
+The content of the metadata can be anything such as a URI or a GUID, as long as it’s unique and never changes.

 Using an alphanumeric string of at most 60 characters (without spaces) optimizes index performance.
 However, you can use any value you want.
-Using a value that is not hashed can help with troubleshooting.
+Using a value that isn’t hashed can help with troubleshooting.